Test your sprinkler system

-The cup test entails setting out various containers of the same size, plastic cups will work or rain gauges, in different locations around the yard.
+The cup test entails setting out containers of the same size -- plastic cups or rain gauges will work -- in different locations around the yard.
 Place two cups in each sprinkler zone, one closer to the sprinkler head and one farther away, and run the sprinklers.
-This will help determine how much water is falling in each zone, and if it’s falling evenly.
-Often times brown spots appear because sprinklers are clogged, not property adjusted and watering your yard unevenly.
+This will determine how much water the sprinkler is putting out and how evenly.
+Often brown spots appear because sprinklers are clogged or not properly adjusted and are watering your yard unevenly.

 How to perform the cup test

 You can calculate the amount of water your sprinkler system is applying by running your sprinklers for approximately 15 minutes.
 Then, observe how much water is in each container and multiply that by 4.
 That will give you an idea of how much water is applied per hour.
 Calculating the hourly amount of water is useful for determining if your sprinkler system is distributing too much, too little, or just enough water to keep your yard healthy.